 This award is open to low or zero carbon buildings or built projects in the UK which highlight innovative capabilities and achievements across the entire project, including design, fabrication, construction and operation of building and infrastructure.
-It can be for a single building or a cluster of environmentally designed buildings such as shopping centres, community hubs, outdoor spaces and business parks.
+It can be for a single building or a cluster of environmentally designed buildings such as shopping centres, education campuses, community hubs, outdoor spaces and business parks.

 The winning project will successfully challenge or improve current building practices and standards as well as incorporating low carbon technological innovation.
 Judges will look for a holistic approach to sustainability and low carbon innovations which demonstrate a long-term impact on reducing carbon emissions and utilising low carbon energy resources in the development and occupation.
 The project will demonstrate ethical supply chain practices and waste management; working with partners to ensure the most sustainable approaches are undertaken.

 The judges will look for examples of how sustainability is incorporated into every aspect of the planning, design, sourcing, build and occupation of the building.
 Key areas to examine include how waste is eliminated or neutralised, reduction of materials and energy consumed, reuse and recycling.

 The project will have been completed between 2015-2017 and the judges may consider multiple awards across domestic and commercial buildings as well as larger multi-building developments.